klust/SupercomputersForStarters/docs/C02_Processors/C02_S06_Shared_memory.md

 !!!
 Remark
     In the world of NVIDIA GPUs, the word "core" has yet another meaning.
-    What NVIDIA calls a CUDA core is actually not a core but an ALU.
+    What NVIDIA calls a CUDA core is actually not a core but an ALU (and one could even argue, just a small part of a wider ALU).

 This uniform memory access design does have a flaw though:
 The more processors you try to link this